 - 15.4.1 To reduce the potential impacts to flora and fauna throughout the proposed development a series of mitigation measures will be put in place.
 These will include ensuring that best working practices reduce the risk of noise and dust pollution, groundwater quality and to control the quality and quantities of surface water discharged from the site. - 15.4.2 Proposed measures also include maintaining 30m margins to the River Thames and stand-offs to other site boundaries which will avoid additional disturbance.
 The retention of the boundary features, and a large part of the ditch in the north-eastern part of the site provides commuting and dispersal routes across the site for a number of species.
-The phased restoration will allow species and habitats to recover quickly and re-colonise areas that were lost during the extraction phase. - 15.4.3 It is proposed that any clearance of scrub, trees and hedges will not take place between the months of March and August, during the bird nesting season.
-A number of bird boxes and a barn owl nest box will also be installed at suitable locations around the site that will not be affected by the mineral operations. - 15.4.4 To protect retained trees and hedgerows during the operational phase fencing and appropriate exclusion zones are recommended in the Tree Survey and Impact Assessment. - 15.4.5 A series of mitigation and protection measures for reptiles and grass snakes will also be undertaken prior to the advancement of each phase of soil stripping.
-To reduce the impact to bats, no lighting is proposed, however, where required for health and safety reasons, the lighting will be low emission and downward directed lighting will be used during the works.

-- 15.4.6 The restoration of the site will provide larger areas of water for bats to forage and the additional habitats will provide further foraging. - 15.4.7 Habitat loss will be compensated for, and biodiversity enhancement provided within the restoration phases of the proposed development.
-Within the restoration, the following habitats will be created: - Arable land - Lowland/wet meadow with scrapes (mosaic habitat of grassland and wetland) - Native tree/hedge planting to deliver landscape structure and habitat corridor - Small wetland & ditches ditch - New agricultural barn - 15.4.8 The proposed habitats, after restoration, are considered by Windrush Ecology (2021) to be suitable for reptiles, such as the grass snake, amphibians such as the common toad, and for foraging bats.
+The phased restoration will allow species and habitats to recover quickly and re-colonise areas that were lost during the extraction phase.

+- 15.4.3 It is proposed that any clearance of scrub, trees and hedges will not take place between the months of March and August, during the bird nesting season.
+A number of bird boxes and a barn owl nest box will also be installed at suitable locations around the site that will not be affected by the mineral operations. - 15.4.4 To protect retained trees and hedgerows during the operational phase fencing and appropriate exclusion zones are recommended in the Tree Survey and Impact Assessment, as shown in Appendix 11. - 15.4.5 A series of mitigation and protection measures for reptiles and grass snakes will also be undertaken prior to the advancement of each phase of soil stripping.
+To reduce the impact to bats, no lighting is proposed, however, where required for health and safety reasons, the lighting will be low emission, and downward directed lighting will be used during the works.
+However, it should be noted that the site is currently well illuminated by the street lighting located on both Nosworthy Way (Wallingford by-pass) and also Reading Road. - 15.4.6 The restoration of the site will provide larger areas of water for bats to forage and the additional habitats will provide further foraging. - 15.4.7 Habitat loss will be compensated for, and biodiversity enhancement provided within the restoration phases of the proposed development.
+Within the restoration, the following habitats will be created: - Arable land - Lowland/wet meadow (mosaic habitat of grassland and flood plain grazing) - Native tree/hedge planting to deliver landscape structure and habitat corridor - Small wetland/ wet woodland & ditches to control surface water - New agricultural barn - 15.4.8 The proposed habitats, after restoration, are considered by Windrush Ecology to be suitable for reptiles, such as the grass snake, amphibians - such as the common toad, and for foraging bats.
 The proposed new wetland features may also offer habitat to water voles, and potential foraging opportunities for otters.

-Breeding birds will be able to use the proposed new native planting and hedgerows for nesting, and the proposed wetland and wet grassland mosaic will offer potential nesting, foraging and overwintering habitat to wetland bird species. - 15.4.9 The proposed wet grassland, wet scrapes and wetland habitat mosaic is likely to provide suitable habitat for a number of invertebrates, including grassland species, as well as aquatic species, and species of bare ground habitats.
-The creation of the wet grassland wetland habitat mosaic within the eastern parcel of the site is considered to be of significant ecological value, and the scheme is considered to deliver biodiversity net gain.
+- 15.4.9 Breeding birds will be able to use the proposed new native planting and hedgerows for nesting, and the proposed wetland and wet grassland mosaic will offer potential nesting, foraging and overwintering habitat to wetland bird species. - 15.4.10 The proposed wet grassland and floodplain wetland habitat mosaic is likely to provide suitable habitat for a number of invertebrates, including grassland species, as well as aquatic species, and species of bare ground habitats.
+The creation of this wet grassland habitat mosaic within the eastern parcel of the site is considered to be of significant ecological value, and the scheme is considered to deliver biodiversity net gain, whilst complying with the necessary requirements related to flood risk and bird management